 Instead of using shampoo every time you need to clean your hair, you can co-wash (conditioner-only wash) instead.

 How often should you deep condition?
-Depends on how dry your hair is.
+It depends on how dry your hair is.
 If you're diligent about conditioning and always use a leave-in after shampooing, you probably won't need deep treatments more than once or twice a month.

 How often you need a protein treatment also depends on what your locks have been through.
 If your tresses are 100-percent virgin—that is, no chemicals at all, including color—your hair can be perfectly healthy without any major protein treatments.
 (An occasional mild reconstructor keeps your hair strong, but it's not required.)